Learn Java, JUnit, TestNg, and Selenium WebDriver – 6 Weeks of in class Boot Camp!

 Fuad Mak has a thorough understanding of QA methodologies, automated testing, and the iterative software development processes.
 His background includes responsibility for eCommerce sites, Life science and Pharma validation, Client Relationship Management (CRM) strategy and systems, SAP, Mobile, and Retail solutions.
 His expertise covers a myriad of testing tools and processes in the software testing industry.
 Here are just a few: Test Director, QA Partner/Silk Test, Silk Performer, MS Test, Visual Test, Win Runner, Bounce Checker, Star Team, Track Record, BugZilla, Web Defect Manager, PVCS, Web Load, PVCS Tracker, Net Mechanic, Compuware, Scrum, Selenium, and many more.

-Anoop has experience Planning, Designing, Building, and maintaining complex Test Automation Frameworks (Data-Driven, Keyword, and Hybrid).
-He is an Expert in Selenium, WebDriver, and SilkTest Automation.
-He is also proficient with Java, has a deep knowledge of JUnit and TestNG unit testing Frameworks, and has real-world experience with many other testing tools and technologies.
+Lesya is a Software Professional with 14 years of core expertise in Automation, Manual, Database, and Web-Service Testing.
+Lesya has experience Planning, Designing, Building, and maintaining complex Test Automation Frameworks (Data-Driven, Keyword, and Hybrid).
+She is an Expert in Selenium, WebDriver, and SilkTest Automation.
+She is also proficient with Java, has a deep knowledge of JUnit and TestNG unit testing Frameworks, and has real-world experience with many other testing tools and technologies.

 Anyone who is motivated can learn!